|Nutritional Guidelines (per serving)|

 - Optional: salt

-Cut fat trimmings into small pieces (1/4 inch square).
+Cut fat trimmings into small pieces (1/4-inch squares).
 If they still have a little meat on them, that is fine.

 Place trimmings in a large skillet with high sides over low to medium heat.
 You may use a lid at any time to help them heat up but do not use a nonstick pan.